Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Post-registration Formalities and Obligations for Casual Taxpayers

-After obtaining the registration certificate as a casual taxpayer on the GST portal, certain formalities must be fulfilled by such occasional suppliers to remain compliant and avoid penal actions.
+After obtaining the registration certificate as a casual taxpayer on the GST portal, occasional suppliers must fulfill certain formalities to remain compliant and avoid penal actions.

 1. Issuing compliant tax invoices